UH-MBBE/lecture-4-introduction-to-python-continued-garrettroell2/README.md

-# Lecture 4: Writing 'pythonic' code
+# Lecture 4: Writing 'Pythonic' Code

 This lecture is focused on introducing these concepts:
 - unpacking